 5. METHYLISOTHIAZOLINONE.
 It can be neurotoxic (7) and is also a potent allergen, causing contact dermatitis and allergic reactions(8).

-Many more chemicals in sunscreens could potentially harm us, but these are the main ones present and highlighted in most of the sunscreens I have analysed on a Yuka app.
+Many more chemicals in sunscreens could potentially harm us, but these are the main ones present and highlighted in most of the sunscreens I have analysed on the Yuka app.

 Several sunscreen ingredients are known to harm the environment, particularly marine ecosystems and coral reefs.
 These ingredients can contribute to coral bleaching, damage marine life, and accumulate in aquatic ecosystems.
 Most of these harmful ingredients for the environment are in chemical sunscreens and other cosmetic products.